 The Administrator Portal is the main configuration and management interface of Veeam Availability Console.
+In this portal, users act on behalf of the enterprise administrator and can perform management and administrative tasks.

 The Client Portal is a self-service area for departments that act as consumers of managed backup services.
 In this portal, users can monitor how much resources they have consumed, deploy Veeam backup agents, manage backup jobs, view chargeback reports, perform basic configuration tasks and so on.